 Heiko Mathias Förster has conducted the Prague orchestras for many years and is a welcome guest at the Prague State Opera.
 Here he directed performances such as “Madama Butterfly”, “Otello”, “The Magic Flute”, “The Three Pintos”, “La Traviata”, “Don Quixote” and “Salome”.

 Furthermore, Heiko Mathias Förster is a popular and successful conducting partner with opera stars.
-In the course of his career, he has accompanied singers like: Rolando Villazón, Diana Damrau, Barbara Frittoli, René Kollo, Renée Fleming, Siegfried Jerusalem, Anna Tomawa-Sintow, Hildegard Behrens, Francisco Araiza, Angelika Kirchschlager, Miina-Liisa Värelä, Thomas Mohr, Kirsten Blanck, Abbie Furmansky, Simon Keenlyside, José Cura, Gerhard Siegel, Nicolas Teste, Simone Kermes, Chen Reiss, Christian Franz, Deborah Polaski, Stefan Vinke, Christian Hübner, Burkhard Fritz, Tomasz Konieczny, Brit-Tone Müllertz, Evelyn Herlitzius, Vladimír Chmelo, Elena Elena Moșuc oder Joseph Calleja, Angela Gheorghiu und Elīna Garanča.
+In the course of his career, he has accompanied singers like: Rolando Villazón, Diana Damrau, Barbara Frittoli, René Kollo, Renée Fleming, Siegfried Jerusalem, Anna Tomawa-Sintow, Hildegard Behrens, Francisco Araiza, Angelika Kirchschlager, Miina-Liisa Värelä, Thomas Mohr, Kirsten Blanck, Abbie Furmansky, Simon Keenlyside, José Cura, Gerhard Siegel, Nicolas Teste, Simone Kermes, Chen Reiss, Christian Franz, Deborah Polaski, Stefan Vinke, Stephen Costello, Burkhard Fritz, Tomasz Konieczny, Brit-Tone Müllertz, Evelyn Herlitzius, Vladimír Chmelo, Elena Elena Moșuc oder Joseph Calleja, Angela Gheorghiu und Elīna Garanča.

 He founded the Prague Royal Philharmonic in 2017 and since then has been a regular guest with his orchestra in the Czech Republic, Germany, Austria and Switzerland.